An Honest Look at 8.6 Blackout

 Terminal ballistics is a difficult subject.
 To study it properly, something has to die.
 Yes we can shoot ballistics gel and take measurements and largely we can make statements such as, “The bullet dumped most of it’s energy in the first 12 inches of penetration as evident by the temporary and permanent wound cavity.
 Ultimately the bullet penetrated 18in, expanded 1.5 times it’s diameter and kept 95% of it’s original mass”.
 What is much harder is comparing two bullets of similar make and performance and say with any level of certainty that “Bullet A” will result in a more ethical kill, or a faster kill, then “Bullet B”.

-That is what I think this is coming down to.
-On paper we can say that the 8.6 Blackout will carry more energy due to the imparted rotational energy, but it’s hard to translate that to a measurable terminal performance.
-There’s too many variables that ballistics’ gel does not simulate well.
-For example the varying density of tissues and bones.
-There could also be one more mechanic at play here.
-It seems like most premium 8.6 Blackout ammo is loaded with machined copper bullets in the 350-360 grain range.
+That’s really what this comes down to.
+On paper, you can argue that 8.6 Blackout carries more energy thanks to the added rotational component, but translating that into measurable terminal performance is a different story.
+There are too many variables that ballistic gel simply can’t simulate, like the changing density of tissues and bone.
+There might also be another factor at play.
+Most of the premium 8.6 Blackout loads use machined copper bullets in the 350–360 grain range.

-One of the challenges of subsonic ammunition is getting reliable expansion.
-There typically is not enough energy to get a bullet to mushroom even with a soft lead core as the exposed meplat on a spire point bullet is relatively small (not an issue on more blunt pistol bullets).
-Getting copper to mushroom reliably and consistently can be even more of a challenge as it is not a mechanical function as it is with lead bullets, it is typically hydraulic pressure.
-I find it to be quite plausible that the high rate of spin may aid in the initial expansion of a copper bullet.
-However, I have not found anything to prove or disprove that so it may be just my own conjecture.
+One of the challenges with subsonic ammunition is getting reliable expansion.
+There usually isn’t enough energy to make a bullet mushroom, even with a soft lead core, because the exposed meplat on a spire-point bullet is relatively small (less of an issue with blunt pistol bullets).
+Getting copper to mushroom reliably and consistently is even tougher.
+Lead deforms mechanically; copper usually relies on hydraulic pressure.
+It’s entirely plausible that a higher rate of spin could help initiate expansion in a copper bullet.
+That said, I haven’t found anything that proves or disproves it, so it may just be my own conjecture.

 The Price of Speed

-This additional energy does not come without a price.
+This additional energy that is gained from an ultra fast twist rate does not come without a price.
 It severely limits the performance of the 8.6 Blackout when it comes to supersonic loads.
 A natural bullet selection for a supersonic load in 8.6 Blackout would be something in the 160 to 185 grain range.
 This would achieve a muzzle velocity of around 2400fps depending on the load and barrel length.
 At this muzzle velocity the bullet will be spinning at nearly 600,000rpm.

-Traditional cup-and-core bullets are not designed to withstand these extreme spin rates.
+As previsouly mentioned traditional cup-and-core bullets are not designed to withstand these extreme spin rates.
 You begin to quickly run into issues with bullets coming apart midflight, sometimes the moment they leave the muzzle, other times a short distance from the muzzle.
 This would damage, if not destroy, a muzzle device like a brake or a suppressor.
 To avoid this, you are limited to loading solid copper bullets which are strong enough to withstand the centrifugal force.
-These bullets usually cost a premium.
+These bullets cost a premium.

-There are other technical reasons why you may not want to spin the bullet quite that fast, but Marc has pointed out that I am not trying to rain on anyone’s parade here.
-He correctly pointed out that the intended effective range of the cartridge is something less than a mile, and no one is going to be running this in a machine gun where barrel life and wear could be a concern.
-Marc’s a good guy, he keeps it real.
+There are other technical reasons you might not want to spin a bullet that fast, like spin drift, but Marc, my editor, reminded me I’m not here to rain on anyone’s parade.
+He’s right: the intended effective range of this cartridge is well under a mile, and nobody is running it in a machine gun where barrel wear becomes a real concern.
+Marc’s a good guy.
+He keeps it grounded.

-At the end of the day the 8.6 Blackout is a neat concept and I still like it.
-For me, I think I would find it most useful if it was paired with a 1:5 or 1:6 twist barrel, you would mostly get very similar terminal performance but also make it more of a dual-use cartridge suited for both subsonic and supersonic loads.
-This would truly make it an AR-10 version of the 300 Blackout.
-It would still be able to stabilize the 350 to 360 grain bullets that some folks are offering (at a premium) but it would also be effective at sending conventional 160 or 185 grain bullets without risking damage to a suppressor
+At the end of the day, 8.6 Blackout is a cool concept, and I still like it.
+For me, it would be far more useful with a 1:5 or 1:6 twist barrel.
+You’d get almost the same terminal performance, but you’d also end up with a true dual-use cartridge that handles both subsonic and supersonic loads.
+That would make it the AR-10 equivalent of 300 Blackout.
+It would still stabilize the 350- to 360-grain bullets people are selling at a premium, but it would also push more conventional 160- or 185-grain bullets without putting a suppressor at risk.

-Developing a new cartridge comes with a lot of risk and is not a cheap endeavor.
-Think of all of the tooling and dies needed for mass production.
-You are into it well over $100k for your first production run, and that probably doesn’t include tooling for special 1:3 twist barrel.
-Q developed it and brought it to the market, and they have done a good job marketing it.
-Time will tell if it sticks around and has as much staying power as 300 Blackout has had.
+Developing a new cartridge is expensive and risky.
+Just the tooling and dies needed for mass production put you well north of $100,000 on the first run, and that probably doesn’t even include tooling for a dedicated 1:3 twist barrel.
+Q developed it, brought it to market, and marketed it well.
+Time will tell whether it sticks around or ends up falling short of the staying power 300 Blackout managed to build.

 That’s all I have on that,